floresjimbo124/SweetTonesbyToni/SENDGRID_SETUP.md

 2. Look for this message in console:
    ```
    ✅ SendGrid email service configured
-   📧 Emails will be sent from: Sweets by Toni <sweettonesbytoni@gmail.com>
+   📧 Emails will be sent from: Sweets Tones by Toni <sweettonesbytoni@gmail.com>
    ```
 3. Place a test order
 4. Customer should receive email within seconds!